In this article:

 While digital transformation has been an imperative for retail brands for many years, COVID-19 has created a stark contrast between those who have invested effectively and those still stuck creating one-off digital experiences.
 According to the Sinch research, one of the biggest opportunities for 2021 is conversational AI: offering high-value notifications and support for customers at scale.
 Delivering these types of frictionless, on-demand experiences will separate the most mature digital brands from those stuck in reaction-mode amidst fast-changing retail conditions.

 Want even more details about post-pandemic behavior changes, channel opportunities by country, and where to focus investments for digital transformation in retail?
-Download Sinch’s latest industry report: Retail reimagined or sign up for our webinar: Why the sprint for digital transformation in retail is business-critical.
+Download Sinch’s latest industry report: Retail reimagined or watch our on-demand webinar: Why the sprint for digital transformation in retail is business-critical.
 Plus, find the entire series, Customer experience in a transformed world, here.